milkbottledude/woodlands-jb_tracker/Documentation.md

 max_depth = 14, rfr mae = 0.6705209665849877
 ```

-The lowest MAE we got was from a max_depth value of 10, with the MAE dropping from 0.67318 to 0.66840.
+The lowest MAE we got was from a max_depth value of 10, with the MAE dropping from 0.67318 to 0.66840 👍.

-We will use this max_depth value in the final model, but not for the next few models where we are further experimenting with the rest of the hyperparameters.
+We will use this max_depth value in the final model, but not for the next few models where we are further experimenting with the rest of the hyperparameters 👩🏻‍🔬.
 This is to ensure that any improvements in MAE is purely due to the target hyperparameter being tuned.

 For the next hyperparameter, `n_estimators`, similar to `max_depth`, I'll be iterating through a list of values to see which results in the lowest MAE.